Qargo1/Qargo1/README.md

 [Обо мне](https://github.com/Qargo1/Qargo1/blob/main/assets/about_me.png)

-## I am a budding front-end developer with a passion for creating visually appealing and user-friendly websites and web applications.
+## I am a budding back-end developer with a passion for creating visually appealing and user-friendly websites and web applications.
 I have been actively freelancing for the past year, honing my skills and gaining valuable experience in various projects.##

 **Here are some of my key strengths:**